-Effective risk management is fundamental to the business activities of both SBG and the Bank.
-The Bank operates under the SBG risk framework and the Bank-specific policies to address the Bank-specific business and regulatory requirements.
-The Bank's chief risk officer is accountable to the SBSA Board and the Bank's regulators.
-The Bank's chief risk officer is also the chief risk officer for SBG and is therefore also accountable to the SBG Board and SBG regulators.
+Effective risk management is fundamental to the business activities of both SBG and SBSA.
+SBSA operates under the SBG risk framework and SBSA-specific policies to address SBSA-specific business and regulatory requirements.
+SBSA's chief risk officer is accountable to the SBSA Board and SBSA's regulators.
+SBSA's chief risk officer for SBG and is therefore also accountable to the SBG Board and SBG regulators.

-The Bank's approach to risk management is based on a SBG risk, compliance and capital management (the "RCCM") governance framework and the three lines of defence model.
+SBSA's approach to risk management is based on a SBG risk, compliance and capital management (the "RCCM") governance framework and the three lines of defence model.

-The Bank operates under the SBG risk framework, which consists of:
+SBSA operates under the SBG risk framework, which consists of: